Theme

 Large scope with practical workflow support

-The notable angle is the project's breadth: multilingual OCR, document parsing, browser inference, hardware deployment paths, and structured output formats that fit modern RAG and agent pipelines.
+The project covers a broad practical scope: multilingual OCR, document parsing, browser inference, hardware deployment paths, and structured output formats that fit modern RAG and agent pipelines.

 Availability